To see the other types of publications on this topic, follow the link: Breech presentation.

 Abstract:

 The chapter is concerned with recognition and the most recent guidance on the management of commonly seen pregnancy complications.
 These include early pregnancy bleeding, antepartum haemorrhage, hyperemesis, obstetric cholestasis, multiple pregnancy, breech presentation, intrauterine growth restriction, thromboembolic disorders, and the principles of thromboprophylaxis.
 Each section describes the condition and factors that may lead to its development.
 Signs and symptoms are described, along with contraindications and aspects of treatment.
-Special considerations in the antenatal management plans are included.
+Special considerations in the antenatal management plan

 APA, Harvard, Vancouver, ISO, and other styles